ChainSafe/game-docs-v2/docs/v2/7_using-the-minter.md

 ### Mint NFT Via WebGL & WebWallet Voucher Minting

-ChainSafe Gaming's web3.unity SDK provides an implementation for minting an NFT via WebGL or WebWallet voucher minting.
-Minting via voucher can be more secure as it requires additional steps from the user, as opposed to having an open mint function.
+ChainSafe Gaming's web3.unity SDK provides a voucher minting implementation for minting an NFT via WebGL or WebWallet.
+Voucher minting can be more secure as it requires additional steps from the user, as opposed to having an open mint function.
 More information can be found [here](https://docs.gaming.chainsafe.io/v2/minting-with-voucher).